Dexia suffers loss on guarantee fees, writedowns

-BRUSSELS Bailed-out Franco-Belgian lender Dexia (DEXI.BR) suffered a 431 million euro (346.9 million pounds) loss in the first quarter largely because of fees to cover state guarantees of its borrowings and writedowns.
+BRUSSELS Bailed-out Franco-Belgian lender Dexia (DEXI.BR) suffered a 431 million euro ($560.1 million) loss in the first quarter largely because of fees to cover state guarantees of its borrowings and writedowns.

 The bank, rescued for a second time in three years last October, said the guarantees had cost it 128 million euros and it had taken an impairment of 145 million euros on its involvement in Kommunalkredit Austria.